Advanced search

 Attenuation of the effect of Frumil 40 mg/5 mg Tablets may occur following concurrent administration of phenytoin.

-Aliskiren reduces plasma concentration of furosemide given orally.
-In patients treated with both aliskiren and oral furosemide, it is recommended to monitor for reduced diuretic effect and adjust the dose accordingly.
+Aliskiren reduces the plasma concentration of furosemide given orally.
+Reduced effect of furosemide might be observed in patients treated with both aliskiren and oral furosemide, and it is recommended to monitor for reduced diuretic effect and adjust the dose accordingly.

 Concomitant administration of carbamazepine or aminoglutethimide may increase the risk of hyponatraemia.